 - Check the dosing directions to make sure the medicine is right for your child’s age.

-- Always give the recommended dose and use the measuring device that comes with the medicine.
-Never use a household/kitchen spoon as a substitute for the measuring device.
+- Always give the recommended dose.
+If the medicine comes with a measuring device, use it.
+If it doesn’t, ask your pharmacist for one.
+Never use a household spoon as a substitute for the measuring device.

-- Only give the medicine that treats your child’s specific symptoms.
+- Only give medicine that treats your child’s specific symptoms.

-- Be careful not to double dose by giving your child two medicines that contain any of the same active ingredients.
+- Always talk to your doctor before giving your child two OTC medicines at the same time.
+Giving multiple medicines that contain any of the same active ingredients can be dangerous for your child.

-- Safely store all medicines up and away and out of your child’s reach and sight.
+- Store all medicines safely out of your child’s reach and sight.

-- Never give aspirin-containing products to your child and adolescent for cold or flu symptoms.
+- Don’t give aspirin-containing products to your child and adolescent to treat cold or flu symptoms.

 For more information about safe medicine use with children, visit KnowYourOTCs.org.